mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 2. The Munge private key is specified in 03-cluster.yaml file at the moment.
 Again, this should be edited and the key information kept safe from other users.

 3. We have done little-to-no testing of the security of the NFS service, so it might actually be mountable by other users which would be another major security hole.
+There are networking guidelines in current k8s installations which suggest that this should not really be the case: it just needs to be confirmed.

 4. MPI traffic is no-doubt insecure, and so someone else on the same K8S cluster can potentially interfere with computations or obtain all information shared/passed among the compute nodes.
+In general, it probably makes sense to run a seperate k8s installation on each cluster, or at least only only nodes where the users are trusted to run and inspect scientific applications (just like a standard HPC cluster).
+Some additional configuration is needed to prevent users from directly logging into the agents as well.

 Additional issues left to be fixed: